-Cash held by the Corporation decreased by approximately \$24,000 due to a cut in funding received from the West Virginia Public Defender Services.
+Cash held by the Corporation decreased by \$129,000 due to a decrease in funding received from the West Virginia Public Defender Services.
+Compenstated Absences decreased 11,000 due to two employees leaving and replacements not having earned as many days.
 All other assets and liabilities remained within reason between the two periods.